-This tool cleans up intricate areas and the borders along a mask, and is helpful for cleaning up a mask created with the Masking Brush.
-For example, when you wish to apply an effect to a subject, and there are areas such as hair, or tree branches that are difficult to remove with the Masking Brush.
+This tool is used to clean up intricate areas and the borders along a mask.
+It is helpful for cleaning up a mask created with the Masking Brush, or for creating a new mask entirely.

-To use the Refine Brush, select the tool in the Options bar and paint along the edges where you would like the mask to be refined.
-The brush strokes are displayed as a red overlay, and when you let up off the mouse button, NoNoise will work to make making the mask edge more defined, improving the overall mask.
+When you paint with the Refine Brush, the brush strokes are displayed as a red overlay, and when you let up off the mouse button, NoNoise will work to make the mask edge better defined.